 If GDD does not identify any areas for amendment, none will be proposed to the GNSO Council.

-The GNSO Council may also initiate the CPIF amendment process with a formal a request to GDD.
-Such a request should include guidance on which aspects of the CPIF GDD should review.
-Upon approval of the request, GDD will commence with the CPIF amendment process by drafting a redlined CPIF document for the Council’s review and input.
+The GNSO Council may also initiate the CPIF amendment process with a formal request to GDD.
+Such a request should include guidance on which aspects of the CPIF that GDD should review.
+Upon receipt of the request, GDD will commence with the CPIF amendment process by drafting a redlined CPIF document for the Council’s review and input.

 The CPIF should reflect the current state of working practices and be updated when changes to such practices are made.

-For minor amendments (e.g. a word change), changes may be proposed and consent assumed if no objection is received from the GNSO Council after 2 months of GNSO review.
-For major amendments (e.g. adding paragraphs, new obligations, and/or processes), GNSO consent for amendment must be received following discussion with Council members and participants.
+For minor amendments (e.g. a word change), changes may be proposed and consent assumed if no objection is received from the GNSO Council after 2 months of GNSO Council’s review.
+For major amendments (e.g. adding paragraphs, new obligations, and/or processes), GNSO Council’s consent for amendment must be received following discussion with Council members and participants.
 Amendments should be kept as simple and succinct as possible to mitigate the risk of adding overly complex language that may raise unforeseen or unnecessary issues.

 When proposing amendments, every effort must be made to adhere to the original spirit and letter of the CPIF process.
 The key function of the GNSO Council in this process is to ensure that any proposed amendments meet this requirement.